 Skip to Main Content

-More and more dental employees are working from home, particularly those who perform scheduling, billing and other administrative.
+More and more dental employees are working from home, particularly those who perform scheduling, billing and other administrative tasks.
 What are employers’ responsibilities when it comes to managing risks such as employee injuries and HIPAA considerations?

 The question of whether employees should telecommute still leaves employers uncertain about their responsibilities in terms of managing risk.
 Who is responsible if an employee becomes injured on the job?
 How is overtime calculated?
 What about HIPAA considerations?